• Skip to primary navigation

 10. Campfire Skits and Performances

-I love creative ideas and enjoy group performances at camping.
+I love creative ideas and enjoy group performances at camp.

 If you want to make your trip a live show, you can plan some mini performances with fellow campers.